 Symbol Score Definition ++ Strongly positive impact Positively influencing change in accordance with the objective + Positive impact The policy is consistent with meeting the objective = Neutral impact The policy will have neither and positive nor a negative impact upon this objective - Negative impact This policy may hinder achievement of this objective Negative impact This policy would hinder achievement of this objective U Uncertain impact The policy may hinder achievement of this objective, but may have no negative impact.
 This will depend on implementation.
 0 No direct link There is no direct link between the nature of the policy and the nature of this objective.
-U - Uncertain and negative impact Uncertain, but the policy may hinder achievement of the objective ∪ + Uncertain impact but possibly positive Uncertain, but the policy may be positively consistent with meeting the objective impact.
+U - Uncertain and negative impact Uncertain, but the policy may hinder achievement of the objective U + Uncertain impact but possibly positive Uncertain, but the policy may be positively consistent with meeting the objective impact.

 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 1: To ensure the Malton and Norton local population have access to health, education, leisure and recreation services that are required.
-Does the policy result in the loss of a community facility or poorer access to a community facility?
-Does the policy result in improved access to community facility No. This is an aspirational policy stating that development proposals (which would also need to meet the requirements set out other planning policies set out in the NP and Local Plan) which deliver one of a number of recreational enhancement works would be supported.
+1. Does the policy result in the loss of a community facility or poorer access to a community facility?
+2. Does the policy result in improved access to community facility 1.
+No. 2.
+This is an aspirational policy stating that development proposals (which would also need to meet the requirements set out other planning policies set out in the NP and Local Plan) which deliver one of a number of recreational enhancement works would be supported.
 These recreational enhancement works are all types of community facilities and therefore this registers a positive impact.
-The delivery of such impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
+The delivery of such impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it = U + if a proposal comes forward.
 The impact is therefore uncertain.
 The policy also supports proposals delivering enhanced footpath/cycleway and bridleway provision, café/refreshment facilities.
-These are all types of community facilities so a further positive impact is registered.
-The delivery of such impact is registered.
-The delivery of such impact is registered.
-The delivery of community facilities so a further positive impact is registered.
-The delivery of such impact is registered. = U + of such impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
+These are all types of community facilities, so a further positive impact is registered.
+The delivery of such impact is uncertain since the policy itself won't deliver the improvements, instead it will facilitate it if a proposal comes forward.
 The impact is therefore uncertain.
 SEA 2: To provide the opportunity for all people to meet their housing needs.
 1. Does the policy deliver homes which will address an identified local need such as affordable homes?
-1. There is no link registered between this draft NP policy and this SEA objective 0 SEA 3: To maintain and promote the distinctiveness of communities within Malton and Norton Would the policy lead to loss of an existing use which contributes to the social character and distinctiveness of Malton and Norton?
-Would the policy involve new public realm or enhancements to the public realm?
-No There is a possible significant positive impact.
+1. There is no link registered between this draft NP policy and this SEA objective 0 SEA 3: To maintain and promote the distinctiveness of communities within Malton and Norton 1.
+Would the policy lead to loss of an existing use which contributes to the social character and distinctiveness of Malton and Norton?
+2. Would the policy involve new public realm or 1.
+No 2.
+There is a possible significant positive impact.
 Recreational enhancements and enhancements to the public footpath, cycleway and bridleway are all considered to be enhancements to public realm provision.
 If proposals come forward as a result of this policy there is a possible significant positive impact.
 The delivery of such impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
 The impact is therefore uncertain.
-0
+O U++